jaco4873/cds-language-analytics-2025/assignments/assignment_5/REPORT.md

-# IMDb Sentiment Analysis: Transformer vs. Traditional Methods
+# Assignment 5 Report: IMDb Sentiment Analysis: Transformer vs. Traditional Methods

 ## Abstract
 This study compares the performance of a transformer-based approach (DistilBERT) with a traditional machine learning pipeline (TF-IDF + Logistic Regression) for sentiment analysis on IMDb movie reviews.
 While the transformer model achieved higher accuracy (90.8% vs 88.7%), this improvement came at significantly higher computational cost.
 Analysis of performance across review lengths revealed that both models perform best on medium-length reviews, with transformers showing advantages primarily for longer documents.
 These findings suggest that the choice between approaches should consider both performance requirements and computational constraints.